-- Brake line is crimped or damaged significantly and restricting air pressure or hydraulic fluid. - Brake line or connection is leaking air pressure or hydraulic fluid. - 3.
-Chambers Inspect brake chamber assembly for securement, condition, and proper size.
-Make repairs if any of the following conditions exist: - Brake chamber or mounting fastener is damaged/loose.
+- Brake line is crimped or damaged significantly and restricting air pressure or hydraulic fluid. - Brake line or connection is leaking air pressure or hydraulic fluid. - Brake line is not of OEM material, size or type. - Chambers Inspect brake chamber assembly for securement, condition, and proper size.
+Make repairs if any of the following conditions exist: - •3.
+Brake chamber or mounting fastener is damaged/loose.